bhenriq-souza/Web-basics/README.md

 # Web-basics
-Some web development features made with vanilla JS, for studies purposes.
+Some web development features made with vanilla HTML, CSS and JS, for studies purposes.